jacobvosmaer/rx5rom/README.md

 ### Bugs

 Some samples play back incorrectly when using the "reverse" mode on the RX5.
 Others reverse just fine.

-There is currently no support for adding loop points.

 ## Credits